HeroBrine1st/E621/README.md

         * [ ] Local
     * [ ] "Micro-search" (fast local search though current results)
   * [x] Pools support
-- [x] Safe mode on search and posts screen (i.e. you can open explicit post from your browser, but cannot open in through search within app), enabled by default with disclaimer on disable.
+- [x] Safe mode on (probably) every screen with images, enabled by default with disclaimer on disable.
 - [x] Autocomplete tags
 - [x] Authorization by API key
     - [ ] Authorization by regular username and password (I'm not sure it won't break ToS, but it is